 Photo of Marrickville Road and nearby Illawarra Road, Marrickville

 Dorothy Amelia Morris (Mrs. R.G.
 Fitzpatrick) of Erskineville, took ill suddenly and lost consciousness while visiting her mother and son at Ermington.
-An ambulance conveyed her to the nearest hospital and she died at Parramatta on 16th November 1966, with her family nearby.
+An ambulance conveyed her to the Parramatta Hospital where she died on 16th November 1966, with her family nearby.

-Dorothy, known as Dot, was born to Frederick George and Dorothy May Morris, on 16th February 1923, at the Royal Hospital for Women, Paddington, New South Wales.
-She was the second child; her brother Alfred was one year older and her younger siblings Frederick (John) and Stella were born between 1925 and 1928.
+Elsie Amelia Morris was born to Frederick George and Dorothy May Morris, on 16th February 1923, at the Royal Hospital for Women, Paddington, New South Wales.
+Her birth was registered on 5th March 1923 with the christian name Elsie.
+However on the 15th July 1923 she was baptized by the Reverend W.T.
+Price, Church of England, as Dorothy Amelia Morris.
+W.H.
+Young, Deputy Registrar General, NSW Births, Deaths and Marriages noted these changes to her Birth Certificate on 19th September 1923.
+She was thus known as Dorothy or Dot.
+This baby girl was the second child; her brother Alfred was one year older and her younger siblings Frederick (John) and Stella were born between 1925 and 1928.

 Her father, Frederick, was employed as a motor lorry driver.
 Frederick’s employment directly caused his family to be affected by the falling prices of Australian wheat and wool in the mid-1920s.
 Then the Wall Street crash of 1929 inflamed his financial difficulties.
 By the 1930’s a worldwide economic depression exacerbated the families financial problems with unemployment reaching a peak of 32 per cent in 1932.
 Dorothy Amelia Morris and her family suffered during the great depression, and their unemployed and desperate father, Frederick, deserted his wife and children.